victor-gayoso/ntt-test/README.md

-# ntt-test
+# NTT performance test

-Test application for NTT-related algorithms
+This is a test application for NTT-related algorithms.